niharmhatre/citibike_analysis/README.md

 The Citibike trip data is likely prepared by Lyft, which operates the Citibike bike-sharing service.
 The trip data is updated on monthly basis and also they have a real-time updates for the docked bikes at the stations.

-The main problem I came across was adding a geometry to the dataset and then making time based heatmap.
+The main problem I came across was adding a geometry to the datase.
+I tried to change the name for the heat map but could not succeed with it.